wislon/xamarin-android-use-removable-sd-card/README.md

 /dev/block/vold/259:3 /storage/sdcard0 vfat rw,dirsync,nosuid,nodev ...
 /dev/block/vold/179:9 /storage/extSdCard vfat rw,dirsync,nosuid,nodev ...
 :
-:
 ```

 Notice the two last lines there.
 Both of those are tagged as 'sdcard', and we know one of them has to be our removable one.
-My money is on the `extSdCard`...
+My money is on `extSdCard`...

 Can you see where we're going with this?
 Good.

 ### Reading the File System
 Remember to turn on `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions in your `Manifest.xml`, or you won't get the results you expect.